aibrite/jdash-docs/src/backend/jdash-cloud.md

 #### Notes:
-1- JDash will call userToken function when it needs a new token (initial token request or renewal of expired JWT).
+1- JDash will call ``userToken`` function when it needs a new token (as initial token request or for the renewal of expired JWT).

-2- JDash JWT must be signed with a symmetric algorithm (Preffered  "HS256" algorithm).
+2- JDash JWT must be signed with a symmetric algorithm (Preferably "HS256" algorithm).

-3- You can use any other claims instead of Data property and its values.
+3- You can use any other claims instead of ``Data`` property and its values.

 4- You can use any headers / any header values such as expiration time.